Mayor of Queenstown Borough

 This is a list of mayors of Queenstown Borough in New Zealand.
 The mayor was the head of the Queenstown Borough Council.
 The borough existed from 1866 until 1986, when it merged with the Lake County to form Queenstown-Lakes District.
 During the 120 years of its existence, there were 21 mayors.

-Queenstown Borough Council
+List of mayors

 The Queenstown Borough Council was constituted in 1866.
 James William Robertson was elected as the first mayor in July 1866.
 John Davies was the last mayor of the borough council (1983–1986) and became the first mayor of Queenstown-Lakes (1986–1989).